How Much Do Managed IT Services Cost? (2 Pricing Models)

 Data Storage and Backups

 Ensuring your employees are trained in cybersecurity awareness and ready to detect viruses and suspicious activity is imperative.
-Managed IT services can include training your current staff on data security, email attacks, policies, and procedures to stay aware of cybersecurity threats.
+Managed IT services can educate your current staff on data security, email attacks, policies, and procedures to stay aware of cybersecurity threats.

 Advanced Endpoint Security

 Another vital service included in Managed IT is implementing endpoint security protection software to protect your valuable data from unauthorized users who try to access your network.
 Today’s latest technology (which replaces outdated antivirus solutions) protects against file-less and script-based threats.
 It can even roll back a ransomware attack.

-2 Managed IT Pricing Models To Consider
+Managed IT Pricing Models

 Managed IT services must be flexible to create customized packages for businesses of all sizes.
-What a small business needs to stay protected in the cybersecurity space is vastly different from what a large company may need.
-Regardless of where these businesses overlap and diverge in their IT needs, managed IT services can help them both.
+What a small business needs to stay protected in cybersecurity is vastly different from what a large company may need.
+Regardless of where these businesses overlap and diverge in their IT needs, Managed IT services can help them both.

-Here are two pricing models to keep in mind when searching for services to protect your business.
+For this reason, there are two pricing models to keep in mind when searching for services to protect your business.

 The per-user pricing model covers all of the IT needs of a user, regardless of the number of devices they use.
 Per-user is set at a flat fee of approximately $100- $150 per user per month.
 While a customer will end up paying more as their number of users increases, this pricing model does not involve the number of devices the MSP has to maintain within their environment.

 This pricing model is commonly offered among MSPs because it’s easy to showcase costs for prospects.
-The per-user pricing model is a good plan for those with tighter budgets and robust forecasting in place, so they can add more users as their organizations continue to grow.
+The per-user pricing model is a good plan for those with tighter budgets and robust forecasting to add more users as their organizations continue to grow.